 The content you aggregate from social media is unfiltered, so you’ll need to actively moderate it and restrict irrelevant and abusive content.

-Additionally, these content management solutions let you gather photos and videos you’re tagged in and mentions of your company on social media.
+Additionally, these social media engagement tools let you gather photos and videos you’re tagged in and mentions of your company on social media.
 They also include a rights management attribute, allowing you to collect users’ content and repurpose it for your campaigns without any legal consequences.

 4. Assign user moderators